 For purposes of the impairment analysis of the equity method investment in Escalade International, Ltd, the Company considered the impact of attrition of certain significant customers on future cash flows of this entity as well as expectations regarding future divestiture of the investment.
-Based on consideration of cash flows related to the potential divestiture, the Company has determined that other than temporary impairment in the amount of \$0.4 million (\$0.2 million, net of tax) is appropriate.
+At the end of the third quarter of 2012 the Company was negotiating to sell its investment to the remaining shareholders of Escalade International, Ltd. Based on consideration of cash flows related to the potential divestiture, the Company determined that an other than temporary impairment in the amount of \$382 thousand was appropriate.
 Consequently, the investment was written down to its estimated fair value of \$0.5 million from its carrying value of \$0.9 million as of October 6, 2012.
 Because of the significance of the unobservable inputs and management judgment used in the equity method impairment analysis, this measurement was classified in level three of the valuation hierarchy.